Alan Frank Guttmacher

 Alan Frank Guttmacher (May 19, 1898 – March 18, 1974) was an American obstetrician/gynecologist.
 He served as president of Planned Parenthood and vice-president of the American Eugenics Society.
 Guttmacher founded the American Association of Planned Parenthood Physicians, now known as the Association of Reproductive Health Professionals, as a forum for physicians to discuss the birth control pill and other advances in the field.
 He founded the Association for the Study of Abortion in 1964.
 He was a member of the Association for Voluntary Sterilization.
 The Guttmacher Institute is named after him.

 In 1973, Guttmacher was one of the signers of the Humanist Manifesto II.

 Family

-Guttmacher was born in 1898 to Rabbi Adolf (Adolph) Guttmacher, and Laura (Oppenheimer) Guttmacher, German Jewish emigrants.
+Guttmacher was born in 1898 to Rabbi Adolf Guttmacher, and Laura (Oppenheimer) Guttmacher, German Jewish emigrants.
 His twin brother, Manfred Guttmacher, was an advisor to the Baltimore City's Supreme Bench as a psychiatrist.
 Their older sister, Dorothy Emma Guttmacher, owned the Tudor Flower Shops at Johns Hopkins Hospital.
 Alan married Leonore Gidding in 1926 and together they raised three daughters, Ann (Loeb), Sally (Holtzman), and Susan (Green).